EccentricEngineer/MSc-Artificial-Intelligence-Projects/README.md

 For more information on the technologies that power the Well app, check out the [Tech Stack](https://github.com/chroline/well_app/wiki/Tech-Stack) page on our wiki.

-# ✍️ Contributing

-Interested in contributing to the Well app project?
-Thanks so much for your interest!
-We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

-If you have a contribution in mind, please check out our [Contribution Guide](https://github.com/chroline/well_app/wiki/Contribution-Guide) for information on how to do so.
-Also, make sure you read our [Code of Conduct](https://github.com/chroline/well_app/wiki/Code-of-Conduct) to foster an encouraging sense of community.

-# 🌟 Spread the word!

-If you want to say thank you and/or support active development of the Well app:

-- Add a GitHub Star to the project!
-- Tweet about the project on your Twitter!
-  - Tag [@colegawin_](https://twitter.com/colegawin_) and/or `#thewellapp`
-- Leave us a review [on the iOS App Store](https://apps.apple.com/us/app/well-reboot-your-mindset/id1573357406)!

-Thanks so much for your interest in growing the reach of the Well app!

-_**PS:** consider sponsoring me ([Cole Gawin](https://colegaw.in)) to continue the development of this project on [BuyMeACoffee](https://buymeacoffee.com/colegawin) :)_

 # ⚠️ License